jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (3) Without limiting subsection (1), an order made under that subsection may— (a) grant an approval in relation to particular land transport purposes:
   (b) grant an approval subject to conditions specified in the order.
-(4) The Department of Conservation and the Waitangi National Trust Board and Auckland Transport are deemed to be approved public organisations under this section.
+(4) The Department of Conservation and the Waitangi National Trust Board and the transport CCO are deemed to be approved public organisations under this section.
 (5) Kāinga Ora–Homes and Communities is deemed to be an approved public organisation under this section in relation to its activities related to specified development projects.
 (6) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).